hyphenOs/wishpy/README.md

 Right now we have only 'wrapped extensions' available, eventually more Pythonic API will be provided (That will be dependent upon the extension library)

+# Wireshark support

+Right now both Wireshark 2.6.x and wireshark 3.2.x are supporte.

+The best way to make sure this works is through `pkg-config`.
+If both versions of the library are present, we'll try to install both bindings.
+Right now, default support is for wireshark 2.6 that ships with Ubuntu.
+If you have both the versions installed, it's a little bit tricky.
+If building `wireshark` from source, `pkg-config` takes care of it.